 With the explosion in popularity of standing desk converters, there have been a handful of products to separate themselves from the pack.
-One of those products is the FlexiSpot M2.
-This product has fantastic reviews on Amazon, so I placed an order for one to see what all the hype was about.
+One of those products is the Flexispot ClassicRiser M2.
+This product had fantastic reviews on the Amazon, so we placed an order for one to see what all the hype was about.
 This is a product that did not disappoint.
-Here is what I found.
+We liked it so much that we added it to our product offering on BTOD.com.
+In this review I will go over the things that the ClassicRiser does well and some potential reasons why you may want to look for a different product.

 Need help?
 Get our Free Standing Desk Converter Buying Guide!